hgshdt/docker-ansible/README.md

-# Dockerized Ansible Testing Environment for Playbook Development
+# Dockerized Ansible Testing Lab for Playbook Development

 This repository provides a Docker-based environment to test Ansible playbooks and configurations.
 It sets up a simple Ansible control node and two target nodes using Docker and Docker Compose.